Elegant mahogany regency console table with original gray and black marble top - antique

 Description

-Elegant Regency console table made of mahogany with an original grey-black marble top over a flame mahogany frieze, elevated on turned supports with carved fern leaves ending in a mahogany platform and original feet.
+Elegant Regency console table made of mahogany with an original grey-black marble top above a flame mahogany frieze, elevated on turned supports with carved fern leaves ending in a mahogany platform and original feet.
 This hallway table is in excellent condition, ready to be placed in your home.

-Exclusive antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
+Exclusive antique furniture and accessories can be an excellent idea for interior decoration.
+Currently, there is a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
+This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 There are many different styles characterizing antique furniture, but we can highlight a few of the most important.

-Empire-style furniture and accessories originate from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon’s reign, which imposed a strong resemblance to Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
+Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details